raphael-proust/raphael-proust.github.io/code/vi-as-a-programming-language.md

 These modify all the text between the current position and the position after the movement.
 E.g., `d`, `c`.

-Third, almost all operator (be it for movement or text modification), can be executed multiple time, like a for loop.
+Third, almost all operators (be it for movement or text modification), can be executed multiple time, like a for loop.
 This is done by prefixing operators with numbers.